When I was pregnant with Alrik, I decided to sew my favorite type of carrier: the mei tai.1

 - While someone else is holding the baby, let the panel drape in front like an apron and tie the waist strap tightly (as tightly as you can stand — this will support the babe) around your waist, knotting it at the back.
 Don't be afraid to tie a tight knot — you can get the bottomweight fabric undone when you need to.

 - Now hold your baby upright against your chest.
 For an older baby or toddler, spread the legs around your waist, as you naturally would if you were just carrying your little one.
-For a newborn, you want to modify this by letting the legs scrunch up like a frog against your chest.
+An older baby's legs will stick outside the panel.
+For a newborn, you want to modify this by letting the legs scrunch up naturally like a frog against your chest.
 Your baby will let you know what's comfortable.
-A newborn's legs won't stick outside the panel, but an older child's will.
+The legs will spread out a bit and may stick outside the panel or may not, depending on how small the newborn and how big the panel.
+What you want to avoid is having weight rest on the newborn's legs and ankles (sometimes newborns will push up against the panel), so try scrunching the panel to get it to fit just over the bum, even if only the tips of the feet stick out the sides.

 - Bring the panel up over the baby's back.